 - Repellents containing permethrins may be applied to clothing but not to skin.

-- In high tick areas, DEET-containing repellents may need to be reapplied more frequently than for repelling mosquitoes.
+with a high concentration of ticks, DEET-containing repellents may need to be reapplied more frequently than for repelling mosquitoes.
 Follow the package label

 - Promptly check yourself, others, and pets if exposed to tick areas.